benhoyt/benhoyt.github.com/writings/index.md

 ## Technical writing

+* [Littlelang](/writings/littlelang/) is a dynamically-typed programming language I designed and wrote an interpreter for in Go (and in littlelang itself!).
+(December&nbsp;2017)
 * [Learning Go](/writings/learning-go/) describes how I learnt the basics of Go (its good parts as well as a few quirks) by porting a medium-sized web backend from Python.
 (November&nbsp;2017)
 * [Pentomino puzzle solver](/writings/python-pentomino/) uses Python code generation to find all 2339 tilings of the 12 free pentominoes on a 6x10 board.
 Based on my dad&rsquo;s Forth version.
 (July&nbsp;2017)
 * [pyast64](/writings/pyast64/) is a toy (but working) compiler that turns Python syntax into x86-64 assembly using Python&rsquo;s built-in AST module.
 (June&nbsp;2017)